Elmhurst Hospital Center

-Of the 17 facilities operated by the New York City Health and Hospitals Corporation, Elmhurst Hospital Center (EHC) is widely considered to be the "jewel" of the municipal hospital system.
-Under an affiliation agreement, in effect since 1965, the hospital has been professionally staffed and operated by MSMC, ensuring that services rendered meet the high standards set by MSMC.
+Of the 17 facilities operated by the Elmhurst Hospital Center (EHC) is widely considered to be the "jewel" of the municipal hospital system.
+Under an affiliation agreement, in effect since 1965, the hospital has been professionally staffed and operated by Mount Sinai, ensuring that services rendered meet the high standards set.
 It is located in a residential area in the borough of Queens and provides primary, secondary and tertiary care for the two million residents of that borough.
-In order to facilitate communication and the flow of staff between these two institutions, MSMC operates a shuttle bus, which travels between MSMC and EHC eight times daily.
+In order to facilitate communication and the flow of staff between these two institutions, Mount Sinai operates a shuttle bus, which travels between the two facilities eight times daily.
 The ride takes less than one half hour.

 The 622-bed hospital has 16 clinical services headed by full-time directors and sponsors 19 postgraduate educational programs in medical and surgical specialties.
 The Ambulatory Care Service at EHC receives about 430,000 patient visits each year.
 Additionally, its Emergency Department is a receiving center for New York City Emergency Medical Services ambulances and handles 100,000 patients annually.
 EHC has been designated a regional Level I Trauma Center for the borough of Queens.
 It has an outstanding Emergency Department, equipped and staffed to receive SCI and TBI patients.
 The hospital is undergoing a $200 million modernization program, which includes the Department of Rehabilitation Medicine, providing enhanced facilities for treating patients with disabilities.